 The Right Questions Can Make the Difference

-Powerful conversations have transformed my life for the better.
+Powerful conversations have positively impacted my life.
 I long for them.
 While there are no guarantees, you can create an environment where meaningful discussions are more likely to occur.
 Great questions are a part of creating this environment.

 I have a friend from college named Aaron.
 I remember us having meaningful talks soon after we met.
-They were about our hopes and dreams.
-They were about our problems.
-They were about our families.
-They were real.
-These talks ignited a friendship that remains 20 years later.
+They were about our hopes, our dreams, and our struggles.
+These talks started a friendship that remains strong 20 years later.

 There are many benefits to meaningful conversations including ……..